-MP Steph Key has announced the Statutes Amendment (Sex Work Reform) Bill will be again in front of South Australian Parliament next week.
+The Statutes Amendment (Sex Work Reform) Bill will be again in front of South Australian Parliament in 2015

-After a narrow defeat last year, sex work law reform legislation in South Australia will be represented to Parliament in late March 2013.
+After a narrow defeat in 2012, and then almost becoming law in 2013 & again in 2014, sex work law reform legislation in South Australia will be represented again to Parliament this year

 The laws surrounding sex work in South Australia are contained in the Summary Offences Act (1953) and the Criminal Law Consolidation Act (1935-1976).
 Apart from some very minor changes, most of these laws have remained intact since they were first enacted, some more than 50 years ago.
 Several new laws were enacted in 2000 that deal with ‘ sex slavery ’, minors involved in commercial sexual services and the deceptive recruitment of staff to provide commercial sexual services.

 The act of commercial sex itself is not illegal in South Australia but there are a raft of laws that pertain to commercial sex that occurs in a brothel effectively rendering brothel based sex work activities illicit.
 Traditionally brothels have made up a substantial proportion of sex industry businesses because brothels are the preferred mode of working and organising commercial sexual services.
 South Australian law, therefore, contains a range of offences that aim to suppress the sex work that occurs in brothels.